MohammadDAlil0/Magic-Transporters/readme.md

 4. **Environment Variables**

-   - Create a .env file in the root directory.
+   - Create a config.env file in the root directory.
    - Add the following environment variables to the .env file:

    - ```makefile